rezpe/rezpe.github.io/index.md

 layout: default
 ---

-## Beautiful knowledge distillation
+## Sebastien Perez Vasseur

-This website will contain notes, curated sources, recommendations, research papers and summary insights.
+This is the personal website of Sebastien Perez Vasseur.